 The red lines correspond to the points that lie at fmin+1/2 (the one standard deviation confidence interval), the blue lines correspond to the points that lie at fmin+0.5*2^2=fmin+2 (the two standard deviation confidence interval), and the green lines correspond to the points that lie at fmin+0.5*3^2=fmin+4.5 (the three standard deviation confidence interval).

-So… if we were to take some kind of weighted average of our parameter hypotheses, giving more weight to values near the minimum in our likelihood, we should be able to estimate the approximate best-fit value.
+So… this suggests that if we were to take some kind of weighted average of our parameter hypotheses, giving more weight to values near the minimum in our negative log likelihood, we should be able to estimate the approximate best-fit value.
+Weighted averages are an average where some points are given greater importance, or ‘weight’, in the calculation of the average.
+It is similar to an ordinary arithmetic mean (the most common type of average), except that instead of each of the data points contributing equally to the final average, some data points contribute more than others.

-It turns out that the weight that achieves this is intimately related to those confidence intervals we see above.
-If we do many Monte Carlo parameter sweeps, getting our parameter hypotheses and the corresponding negative log likelihoods, f, we can estimate our best fit values by taking the weighted average of our parameter hypotheses, weighted with weights
+It turns out that the weight that achieves this in our graphical Monte Carlo procedure is intimately related to those confidence intervals we see above.
+If we do many Monte Carlo iterations of the parameter sampling procedure, sampling our parameter hypotheses and calculating the corresponding negative log likelihoods, f, we can estimate our best fit values by taking the weighted average of our parameter hypotheses, weighted with weights

 So, the points that are close to giving the minimum likelihood are given a greater weight in the fit, because they are more informative as to where the minimum actually lies.
 The plot of w vs S is: